evaaaaawu/evaaaaawu.com/src/content/en/understanding-javascript-prototype.md

 ## Prototype

-JavaScript is an object-oriented programming language based on "prototypes."
-In JavaScript, every object contains an internal hidden property called `[[Prototype]]`, which corresponds to the object's prototype.
+JavaScript is a prototype-based object-oriented programming language.
+In JavaScript, every object contains an internal hidden property called `[[Prototype]]`, which points to the object's prototype.
 This value can be either null or a reference to another object.

 ## `[[Prototype]]` and `__proto__`

-In JavaScript, every object contains an internal hidden property called `[[Prototype]]`, which corresponds to the object's prototype.
-This value can be either null or a reference to another object.

 Since `[[Prototype]]` is an internal hidden property that cannot be directly accessed, browsers provide the `__proto__` accessor method.
 However, it's important to note that the `__proto__` method is not part of the ECMAScript specification.
-In actual development, to obtain an object's prototype, we use `Object.getPrototypeOf`.
+In practical development, we use `Object.getPrototypeOf()` to obtain an object's prototype.

 Implementation examples of `prototype`, `__proto__`, and `Object.getPrototypeOf` method: